Teejay005/angular_app/other_solutions/TREETRAVERSING.md

 ## Traversing a tree  - Depth first

-Trees are not linear data structure with logical start and logical end where for each node we have only one next element.
+Trees are not linear data structure with a logical start and a logical end, where for each node we have only one next element.

-At a particular node in a tree we can have more than one particular direction.
+At a particular node in a tree we can have more than one particular direction/element.
 Tree traversal is the process of visiting each node in a tree exactly once.
 There are generally two methods of tree traversing:
 1. Breadth first
 2. Depth first.